frandiox/prisma2/docs/getting-started.md

 # Getting started

-The quickest way to get started with Photon and/or Lift is by installing the Prisma CLI and running the interactive `init` command:
+The quickest way to get started with Photon and/or Lift is by invoking the Prisma Framework CLI with the interactive `init` command:

 ```
-npm install -g prisma2
-prisma2 init hello-prisma
+npx prisma2 init hello-prisma
 ```

-> **Note**: Lift and Photon are currently in Preview!
-[Limitations](https://github.com/prisma/prisma2/blob/master/docs/limitations.md) include missing features and limited performance issues.

 ## The `prisma2 init` flow